 3. Set your Calculation result type

-- Currency (a numerical value formatted according to the international currency option you’ve set in your account settings)
+- A numerical value formatted according to the international currency selected in Dashboard > My account > Currency.

-- Duration (a period of time set out by number of days, weeks, months or years) The output will be presented as the smallest time unit available e.g. 14 days will be presented as 2 weeks when inserted in documents, notifications or messages.
+- A period of time defined by a number of days, weeks, months or years.
+The output will be presented as the smallest time unit available e.g. 14 days will be presented as 2 weeks when inserted in documents, notifications or messages.

 4. Create your calculation in the Calculation field

-Set out the calculation you’d like your bot to perform to build this variable.
-Make sure the calculation you are building matches the result type you selected in step 3.
+Start writing the calculation and ensure it matches the result type selected in Step 3.
 The mathematical order of operations follows the BODMAS rules.

-- Click into the calculation field and insert your response by using the @ key to trigger a list of variables available to you to select from.
-You may also use the insert variable icon (x) in the toolbar.
+- Click into the Calculation field and insert your response by using the @ key to open a list of available variables.

 - Use standard mathematical operators to add to your calculation.
-Standard operators such as +, -, /, * can be typed in.
-Hit space or enter on your keyboard to validate the operator.
+These include: +, -, /, *.

-- After adding your operator, you may type in numerical values or insert further variables to complete your calculation.
+- After adding your operator, type in numerical values or insert further variables to complete your calculation.

-- For calculating dates, you may also select the type duration by typing (e.g. 12) and click into the token to select the duration.
 You can also type in the number of days, weeks, months, and years (e.g. “1day” or “2weeks”, or “3months”) and confirm with your space/enter key.
-Please note:

-- date calculations include the first day and excludes the last day (e.g. 1 June - 5 June = 4 days)
+- There should be no space between the number and the time unit.
+Date calculations include the first day and exclude the last day (e.g. 1 June - 5 June = 4 days)